 3.4.1 Should the Proposed Development gain consent, a Community Benefit Fund would be made available to the community.
 This is offered on the basis of a payment per MW of installed capacity at the Scottish Government recommended rate at the time of commissioning the Proposed Development.
-At present the recommended rate is £5,000 per MW (Scottish Government, 2019a) (index linked from the first payment) of installed electricity generating capacity.
-It is estimated that, depending on the type of investment selected, the community benefit fund alone would accrue benefits to local groups and organisations of approximately £16.2 million over the 50-year life of the Proposed Development.
+At present the recommended rate is £5,000 per MW of installed electricity generating capacity per year (Scottish Government, 2019a), index-linked.
+It is estimated that, depending on the type of investment selected, the community benefit fund alone would accrue benefits to local groups and organisations of approximately £12.5 million in real terms over the 50-year life of the Proposed Development.